stxnext/deep-next/README.md

 DeepNext supports multiple LLM providers:
 - OpenAI
 - AWS Bedrock (Claude, Mistral, and others)
+- Ollama (for local LLM usage)

 Create an `llm-config.yaml` file based on the example provided to configure model preferences for each pipeline stage.
+See [Ollama integration](docs/ollama-integration.md) for details on using local models.

 For tracking and metrics, DeepNext integrates with LangSmith.
 Set up your credentials in the `.env` file.